imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/introduction.md

 ## MLOps tools

+- Just like a mechanic should know about all the tools at his disposal, a data scientist should be aware of different ready-made and possibly free services available.
+You can quote me on this,

+!!! tip "Quote"
+    Never pay for what you can do for free, and never build something which has already been built! :smirk:

-- Let's take a quick look into different tools and their segregation based on the where and how they are used,
+- With this fortune cookie quote in mind, let's look into different tools and their segregation based on the where and how they are used,

 <figure markdown>
         ![](../imgs/mlops_tools.png)